Aletorlytics/Aletorlytics/README.md

 ##  About Me
 I'm a data analyst passionate about helping businesses make sense of their data.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

+I specialize in:
-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+Building building dashboards people actually use, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

 When I'm not working with data, I enjoy playing chess, Exploring data visualization ideas, listening to music and Learning new analytics tools or techniques.
 I love the "aha!" moment when data reveals something new and useful.